background

 Changes in the Samsung Files App

 The My Files app has also received a visual overhaul, with categories sitting at the top, similar to the Reminder app.
-Users can now find files based on the app, which is great to find downloaded files since you can filter and go right to the app that downloaded them.
+Users can now check for files based on the app, which is great to find downloaded files since you can filter and go right to the app that downloaded them.
 This is one feature that takes the confusion out of file management, and I hope other file managers adopt it soon.

 One UI 8 New Files App Overview Screenshots